alexpdp7/alexpdp7/PERSONAL_INFRA.md

 Many systems and services are integrated in FreeIPA.
 My laptop is joined to the domain so I can even log in to some web applications without typing a password.

-Ipsilon adds SAML for some applications which do not support Kerberos.
+Ipsilon adds OpenID for web application authentication.

 Ipsilon is backed by Red Hat, although they seem to have shifted their focus to KeyCloak.
 KeyCloak is much more featureful, but I prefer Ipsilon because: